-Estimate payoff time, total interest, and see how extra monthly payments can make you debt-free faster.
-Includes an amortization preview and CSV export (no signup).
+Estimate payoff time, total interest, total paid, and see how extra monthly payments can help you become debt-free faster.
+Includes an amortization preview and CSV export with no signup required.

 Assumes a fixed APR and one payment per month.
 Results are estimates.
-If your payment doesn’t cover monthly interest, payoff isn’t possible until you increase the payment.
+If your payment does not cover monthly interest, payoff is not possible until you increase the payment.

 | # | Payment | Interest | Principal | Balance |